 The first thing you should do when you begin marketing your blog on Pinterest is to turn your personal account into a business one.

 The main reason to switch is Pinterest gives you a lot of tools to help you grow your presence and track what’s working and what isn’t.
-The analytical tools tell you things like total impressions and engagement as well as the performance of individual pins.
+These analytics tools for marketing can tell you things like total impressions and engagement as well as the performance of individual pins.
 It’s a very easy step, but it opens up a world of information to you that makes your blog marketing efforts a whole lot more simple.

 Use Pinterest Keywords that Appear in Search Suggestions

 Like Google, Pinterest uses keywords to help people connect with the content they’re searching for.
 The algorithm method for Pinterest isn’t identical to Google, but there is a way to find out which keywords are most searched for on Pinterest.

 When you do an ordinary search on Pinterest, it automatically shows you other words and phrases that are related to your search.
 These are views into the commonly searched things on Pinterest, and a way to help you find keywords to include in your title and description of pins.
 I’ll use the phrase “homestead” to show you how this process works: